Ákos (chronicler): Purpose

 In his work, Ákos called the group of aristocracy of his time as communitas, suggesting equal rights and duties among them, and preventing the emergence of certain clans in their ranks (called barons, which term was refused by Ákos, who used the "nobilis" phrase).
 Historian Mályusz argued the chronicler's idea of communitas marked an argument for oligarchic form of society, while later Simon of Kéza has extended it to the whole lesser nobility. Ákos sought to link genealogically the prominent kindreds of his age with 9th–10th century individuals who participated in the Hungarian conquest or took a major role in the foundation of the Christian state.
 For instance, by the usage of incorrectly dated historical events, he claimed chieftain Szabolcs was the forefather of the Csák clan, while he connected the gyulas to the Kán kindred and its first prominent member, Julius I (Gyula).
+Györffy attributed to Ákos that sentence from the chronicle, according to which Vazul's wife was a member of the Tátony clan, but his marriage lacked legitimacy.

 By comparison to Simon of Kéza, magister Ákos did not attach much importance to the xenophobic phenomenon.
 According to his gesta, he preferred the social status against ethnicity. Ákos considered the advena ("newcomer", foreign-origin) kindreds as equals to the ancient ones.
+He is the author of the "advena list" (chapters 37–53), which can be found in the chronicle text.
 In this spirit, he highlighted that the German knights from whom the Hont-Pázmány kindred originated, had already fought for Christ when the Hungarians were still pagans.
 Rejecting Hont and Pázmány's mercenary role and commoner status, Ákos even claimed that Grand Prince Stephen sought assistance personally in his fight against Koppány from them, claiming members of European "royal dynasties". Ákos also suggested the Hahóts were descendants of the Counts of Weimar-Orlamünde, increasing their importance.
 Proving the chronicler's ability of historiographical invention, Ákos linked the contemporary ispán Keled's kinship to a fictional 12th century German royal family, the Counts of Hersfeld, even refused by the Kórógyis, later 14th-century members of the family. Ákos possibly intentionally placed the arrival of Héder, forefather of the contemporary Henry Kőszegi and his powerful family, to the age of Grand Prince Géza (r.
 972–997), while in fact, the German knight came to Hungary during the reign of Géza II in the 1140s.
 In other aspects, the magister correctly named the places of the origins of the Hermán, Smaragd and Gutkeled kindreds.
 Summarizing, Ákos only considered the importance of the assimilation process of advena kindreds, stressing the marriage and relation ties with the ancient Hungarian clans.